mcellteam/cellblender_tutorials/visualize_plot.rst

 Customize Molecule Glyphs
 =============================================

-Learn how to use custom glyphs for molecules using CellBlender in this video tutorial.

 By default, every molecule just shows up as a sphere.
 This might be fine for volume molecules, but you might want to be able to tell the orientation of your surface molecules, which we can do by using an asymmetrical glyph.